Isaias weakens to tropical storm after making landfall north of Myrtle Beach as hurricane

 MYRTLE BEACH — After storm surge and coastal flooding closed roads and challenged rescue teams across the Grand Strand, Hurricane Isaias' has been downgraded to a tropical storm as it made its way through North Carolina early Tuesday.

-As of 5 a.m., the storm's winds had dropped to 70 mph, according to the National Hurricane Center.
+As of 8 a.m., the storm's winds had dropped to 70 mph, according to the National Hurricane Center as it lumbered into Virginia with heavy rains.

-Forecasters said they expect Isaias to gradually weaken from a Category 1 hurricane to a tropical storm as it moved over eastern North Carolina.

-But the storm still packed a punch.
-The Hurricane Center warned that residents should expect strong winds and heavy rain to spread north along the mid-Atlantic coast Tuesday morning.
+The storm still packed a punch.
+The Hurricane Center warned that residents should expect strong winds and heavy rain to spread north along the mid-Atlantic coast into the day Tuesday.

 By early Tuesday, much of the impact to South Carolina had subsided.

-Storm surge and hurricane warnings remained in place at Little River Inlet, located at the North Carolina-South Carolina border, but warnings had expired elsewhere in the Palmetto State, the Hurricane Center said.
+The Hurricane Center had canceled all warnings in South Carolina and most of North Carolina, as the storm targeted points north.
+At 8 a.m., the storm was centered over southeastern Virginia near Tappahannock.
+It was traveling about 33 mph to the north-northeast.
+Tropical-storm-force winds extend outward up to 140 miles.

-Winds from Hurricane Isaias began arriving in Myrtle Beach around 8 p.m. on Monday, around the same time as high tide.
+Winds from Isaias began arriving in Myrtle Beach about 8 p.m. on Monday, around the same time as high tide.
 The result was widespread coastal flooding that closed streets in areas near the ocean and along inlets.

 Public safety officials deployed high water vehicles to rescue families from storm surge and coastal flooding, with no formal evacuation orders made for any of the three evacuation zones in Horry County on Monday.